disclaimer: this post may contain affiliate links.

 In seriousness, balls are just fun to say, and fun to make.
 Let’s take a closer look at what’s inside!

 What You’ll Need to Make Matcha Energy Balls:

 I appreciate Vital Proteins for their transparency and wonderful variety!
 Their collagen peptides are definitely a staple in my home.
-Because of my great love, I’ve found ways to include them in MANY recipes.
-From the very popular Savory Maple Sausage Breakfast Bars, to the cranberry sauce in this Pork Chops recipe, collagen’s versatility is just one more reason I love it so.
+You can also find them in many recipes here, from our Savory Maple Sausage Breakfast Bars, to the cranberry sauce in this Pork Chops recipe.

 - Coconut Manna